Richard Roeper: Favorites

 Roeper has cited The Maltese Falcon, The Godfather trilogy, and Ferris Bueller's Day Off as among his favorite films.
 On Ferris Bueller's Day Off he stated that, "It has one of the highest 'repeatability' factors of any film I've ever seen...I can watch it again and again.
 There's also this, and I say in all sincerity: Ferris Bueller's Day Off is something of a suicide prevention film or, at the very least, a story about a young man trying to help his friend gain some measure of self-worth...Ferris has made it his mission to show Cameron that the whole world in front of him is passing him by and that life can be pretty sweet if you wake up and embrace it.
 That's the lasting message of Ferris Bueller's Day Off."
 Roeper pays homage to the film with a license plate that says "SVFRRIS".

 In a 2000 interview, he cited Woody Allen as a hero of filmmaking.
 Among his favorite films from the 1990s are Goodfellas, Pulp Fiction, Heat, Good Will Hunting, and Notting Hill.
 In November 2004, on a special segment of Ebert & Roeper, Roeper stated that his all-time favorite film about Thanksgiving is Planes, Trains and Automobiles.
-In December 2009, Roeper selected The Departed as the best film of the 2000s.
-In December 2019, Roeper selected The Social Network as the best film of the 2010s.

 Best films of the year

-Since 2000, Roeper compiled "best of the year" film lists which helped to provide an overview of his critical preferences.
-His top choices were:
+Since 2000, Roeper has compiled an annual film list which provides an overview of his critical preferences.